Find out how to keep your skin looking radiant

 Time may be a harsh mistress, but there are ways we can vastly improve the health and appearance of aging skin, including taking better care of ourselves.
 “There is no one magic treatment or pill, and we cannot avoid wrinkles, but healthy, radiant skin is achievable at any age,” Korbutiak says.

-Anik Kerr-Denis, scientific relations leader at Vichy Laboratories, says that age-related factors lead to cellular slowdown, which is responsible for a loss in elastin and collagen, leading to sagging and wrinkling.
+Anik Kerr-Denis, the former scientific relations leader at Vichy Laboratories, says that age-related factors lead to cellular slowdown, which is responsible for a loss in elastin and collagen, leading to sagging and wrinkling.
 Skin takes longer to regenerate as we age and dead skin cells pile up, making the skin look dull.
 Sun damage and other environmental factors cause dark spots to appear on the face and hands.
 Historically, menopausal skin hasn’t been considered particularly sexy, Kerr-Denis says, and there weren’t always specific products designed to cater to it, but in recent years, this has changed dramatically.

 For example, Vichy and L’Oréal have put a lot of research dollars into trying to understand what the loss of hormones during and after menopause does to the skin in order to create products that help counter those effects.

 One discovery is that DHEA, one of the most plentiful hormones in young skin, acts to increase moisture in the skin and stimulate collagen production.